ScilifelabDataCentre/DbShare/README.md

 ## `/column/{dbid}/{tableid}`

 Add a column to the table.
-TODO

 ## `/index/{dbid}/{tableid}`

 Create an index in the table.
-TODO

 ## `/index/{dbid}/{tableid}/{indexid}`

-Delete the index.
-TODO
+Delete an index.

 ## `/query/{dbid}`

 Perform a query.
-TODO

 ## `/view/{dbid}`

 Create a view.
-TODO

 ## `/view/{dbid}/{vid}`

 Display view rows.
-TODO

 Delete view.
-TODO

 ## `/upload/{dbid}`

 Upload a data file, creating a table.
-TODO

 ## `/upload/{dbid}/{tableid}`

 Upload a data file, adding rows to the table.
-TODO

-## `/download/{dbid}/{tableid}`

-Download a data file from the table.
-TODO